EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 EOR
 ```

-Now, I can't show you a simple script which demonstrates this and
+Now, I can’t show you a simple script which demonstrates this and
-you'll have to take my word for it (we can't go through the
+you’ll have to take my word for it (we can’t go through the
 installation process for a demo).
 Interchange is old, and it shows its
 years, but it is actively maintained.
-It lacks many of the Mojo's
+It lacks many of the Mojo’s
 goodies, *but* you can still do things in a reasonable way.
 The key is
 to use the so-called action maps.
 In the example the code will execute
 when a path starting with `/jump/` is requested.
 The whole path is